-1. Parent Letters of Support
+Parent Letters of Support Letters from parents who come from the community you are proposing to serve and who are interested in participating in the program or service.
+Do not exceed two letters.

-Letters from parents who come from the community you are proposing to serve and who are interested in participating in the program or service.
-This is not to exceed two letters.
 If more than two letters are received, only two letters will be selected at DCYF's sole discretion to be considered during the review process.